Clinical trial recruitment: 5 best practices

-More sites are using digital media for patient recruitment, but still aren’t getting the results they’re looking for.
-We sat with our Digital Marketing Team to hear their tips on running a successful clinical trial recruitment campaign that connects you with the patients you’re looking for.
+Clinical trial sites are increasingly looking to digital media for patient recruitment, but many still aren’t getting the results they’re looking for.
+We spoke with our Digital Marketing Manager, David Tindell, to hear his tips on running a successful clinical trial recruitment campaign that connects sponsors with eligible and interested patients.

 Think from the patient’s perspective.

-Patient centricity is important in every part of clinical trial planning, and can make a positive difference when considered in patient recruitment, too.
+Patient centricity is important in every part of clinical trial planning, and makes a difference when considered in patient recruitment, too.
 When creating advertising and other materials, think about what a patient would want to know when making the decision to join a clinical trial.
-Patients report that it’s helpful in their decision-making to know the trial’s potential risks and benefits, the purpose of the trial and the physical location of the research center.
-It’s also important to keep health literacy in mind -- more than a third of adult Americans struggle with following medical directions.
-Use simple, straightforward language and consider checking the reading level of your materials before running them.
+Patients report that it’s helpful in their decision-making to know the trial’s potential risks and benefits, the purpose of the trial, and the physical location of the research center.
+It’s also important to keep health literacy in mind — many American adults struggle with following medical directions.
+Use simple, straightforward language and consider checking the reading level of your materials before using them in your campaigns.

 Understand the advertising policies of the platforms you plan to use.